I have been a fitness coach for several years and know anabolic steroid use is prevalent in the exercise world as a fast track to ripped muscle.

 This abnormal increase leads the body to stop producing testosterone naturally.

-When the body stops producing testosterone, you may experience low sex drive, erectile dysfunction, depression, increased body fat, reduced cognitive ability, decreased muscular strength, infertility, and fatigue .
+When the body stops producing testosterone, you may experience low sex drive, erectile dysfunction, depression, increased fat, reduced cognitive ability, decreased muscular strength, infertility, and fatigue .

 PCT and Restoring Testosterone Levels